anuejn/XC9500/bitstream/README.md

 ### Product term allocators

-The Product term allocator can route each of its 7 inputs either to set, ff in, reset, clock, clock enable, left, right.
+The Product term allocator can route each of its 7 inputs (5 + before and after) either to set, ff in, reset, clock, clock enable, before, after.
 This leads to 7 * 8 = 65 Fuses (1008/1006 per FB).

 ### Macro cells